Gout is a crystal arthropathy resulting from excess levels of uric acid leading to precipitation in joints and other tissue.

-Classically, monosodium urate crystals precipitate in peripheral joints (i.e. metatarsophalangeal joints) because they are less soluble at low temperatures.
+Monosodium urate crystals precipitate in peripheral joints (i.e. metatarsophalangeal joints) because they are less soluble at low temperatures.
 Urate forms needle-like crystals that can be detected on plane-polarised light.
-Characteristically, monosodium urate crystals are negatively birefringent on plane-polarised light.
+Characteristically, monosodium urate crystals are negatively birefringent.

 The deposition of crystals within joints and soft-tissue may occur asymptomatically such as in chronic gout with the formation of small gouty tophi on the skin.
-However, during acute attacks, crystals may trigger an acute inflammatory reaction leading to acutely painful swollen joints (i.e. crystal monoarthropathy).
+However, during acute attacks, crystals trigger an acute inflammatory reaction leading to acutely painful swollen joints.

 The classical presentation of gout is an acutely painful and swollen joint that begins abruptly, reaches intensity within 12 hours and lasts less than 2 weeks if left untreated.

-Gout typically affects the first metatarsalphalangeal joint (i.e. big toe).
-Other common joints include the ankles, wrists, finger joints and knees.
+Gout typically affects the first metatarsalphalangeal joint (approximately 70% of first attacks).
+Other common joints include the knees ankles, wrists, finger joints.
 In addition, gout may affect more than one joint at a time known as polyarticular gout.
 However, polyarticular gout usually only presents in 10% of cases.

-If hyperuricaemia is left untreated it can lead to chronic tophaeous gout, which is characterised by the development of multiple tophi (collections of urate crystals in soft tissue).
+If hyperuricaemia is left untreated it can lead to chronic tophaceous gout, which is characterised by the development of multiple tophi (collections of urate crystals in soft tissue).
 These are classically located on the helix of the ear, fingers, toes, prepatellar bursa and by the olecarnon.
-Overtime, recurrent flares of acute gout can lead to chronic polyarticular arthritis due to recurrent damage to joints.
+Overtime, recurrent flares of acute gout can lead to chronic polyarticular arthritis.

-Gout is usually a clinical diagnosis and treatment can be initiated straight away.
+Gout is usually a clinical diagnosis though joint aspiration can be used to confirm.

-This is the gold standard investigation for the diagnosis of gout but rarely required.
+This is the gold standard investigation for the diagnosis of gout but is often not required.
 A joint aspiration should always be completed if there is concern about septic arthritis or where the diagnosis is in doubt.

-Joint fluid should be sent for microscopy, culture and sensitivities.
-Gout is suggested by the presence of needle-shaped monosodium urate crystals that are negatively bifrengent under plane-polarised light.
+In addition to crystal microscopy joint fluid should be sent for microscopy, culture and sensitivities.
+Gout is diagnosed by the presence of needle-shaped monosodium urate crystals that are negatively birefringent under plane-polarised light.